hiyainc-oss/s3mock/README.md

 ## Installation

-s3mock package is available for Scala 2.11/2.12/2.13 (on Java 8).
+s3mock package is available for Scala 2.12/2.13 (on Java 8) from bintray https://bintray.com/hiyainc-oss .
 To install using SBT, add these statements to your `build.sbt`:

     libraryDependencies += "com.hiya" %% "s3mock" % "0.2.4" % "test",